charannanduri/CapstoneAudioSource/README.md

    - **VCC**
    - **GND**
    - **AIN+ / AIN** (audio in from DAC)
-   - **AIN−** (if used, depending on breakout variant)
+   - **AIN−** (audio ground from DAC)
 3. Connect your speaker:
    - Use the speaker screw terminals or header on the PAM8302A board **or**
    - Use the on-board 3.5 mm jack / speaker header (J6) if populated.

-Keep speaker impedance and power handling within the amplifier’s specs (typical classroom demo speaker is fine).
+Keep speaker impedance and power handling within the amplifier’s specs.

 ---